 Dr. Michael Lubelfeld

 Michael Lubelfeld Ed.D. has served as a public school educator for nearly 30 years, starting in 1993 as a middle school teacher in Bensenville, IL.
 He has been a public school superintendent in Illinois since 2010.
 He currently serves as the superintendent of schools in the North Shore School District 112 in Highland Park, and Highwood, IL north of Chicago.
 Lubelfeld earned his Doctor of Education in curriculum and instruction from the Loyola University of Chicago where he is a part-time instructor.
 He is also adjunct faculty at National Louis University in the Department of Educational Leadership.
 In 2017 he was named superintendent of the year in his county, Lake County, IL.
 Mike was awarded the 2021 Administration and Supervision Distinguished Alumni Award from Loyola University of Chicago School of Education.
 He can be found on Twitter at @mikelubelfeld, and he co-moderates #suptchat - the monthly superintendent educational chat on Twitter.
-He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today and the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable, and the 2021 Rowman & Littlefield book The Unfinished Leader: A School Leadership Framework for Growth & Development.
+He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today, the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable, and the 2021 Rowman & Littlefield book The Unfinished Leader: A School Leadership Framework for Growth & Development.
 His latest book, the Unfinished Teacher: Becoming the Next Version of Yourself, will be out fall 2023.
 Mike has spoken around the USA and the world on leadership, student voice, and global service.
 Mike also co-leads the Aspiring Superintendent Academy leadership training for the American Association of School Administrators (AASA) and the Illinois Association of School Administrators (IASA).

 Dr. Nick Polyak